nicochinouya/Developer-Portfolio-Samples-Challenge-2/README.md

 # Developer Portfolio Samples Challenge 2

- Developer's samples portfolio with previous work.
+This a prospective developer's samples portfolio with a link to previous work, a resume and contact information.